openfun/2022-ESupDays-34/sections/cli.md

 ## Installation

-Ralph is distributed as python package:
+Ralph is distributed as a python package:

 ```sh
 # Create a new virtualenv (optional)